 Tehran: I stayed at the Ferdossi Grand Hotel (US$88).
 It included breakfast and had a great location, but I found the place overpriced for what it was.
 The hot water didn’t run for long, the bed was hard, and the room looked as though it hadn’t been used for a couple of years.
 I picked it because I stayed there for one night and didn’t want to be stuck in traffic.
 I would stay somewhere else.

 TRAVEL AGENCY: I had a great experience with the www.uppersia.com.
 It is based in Shiraz but can arrange anything you may need across Iran.
 I used the agency for my visa, a flight from Shiraz to Tehran, and a day tour in Shiraz, and I was very happy with their services.
-The staff was super helpful prior to and during my trip to Iran, contact email@example.com. and check their cheapest Iran tours at http://www.uppersia.com/Iran-tours.
-Due to the situation in Iran, I bombarded her with questions and she was always quick to answer and give me valuable advice to help me plan my own itinerary.
+The staff was super helpful prior to and during my trip to Iran, contact . and check their cheapest Iran tours.
+Due to the situation in Iran, I bombarded him with questions and he was always quick to answer and give me valuable advice to help me plan my own itinerary.
 I strongly recommend this agency.
-If you plan to go to Persepolis and want to go into the history in depth, try to arrange through them a day trip with guide Reza Poorhoseini; he was very knowledgeable and made my visit to Persepolis an entertaining yet educational experience.
+If you plan to go to Persepolis and want to go into the history in depth, try to arrange through them a day trip.

 VISA: I am a Venezuelan living in the United States.
 After receiving the visa number from the agency, I sent my documents to the Interests Section of Iran in Washington D.C.
 It took exactly one week to get my passport stamped; this short time may have had to do with the close relations between the Iranian and Venezuelan governments.
 There are no restrictions for Americans to travel to Iran, but the visa process may take a couple of weeks for a U.S. citizen.
 Prior my trip, many American friends said they would be afraid of traveling to Iran because they were US citizens.
 If you are one of those, I can assure you that locals are very welcoming to Americans and all foreigners in general.
 The mean murals have nothing to do with the sentiment of the regular iranian, at least from my experience.